congma/lru_ng/doc/source/compatibility.rst

 .. _difflru:

-* The methods that takes a key parameter evaluate the hash only once, like the Python :class:`dict`.
+* The methods that takes a "key" parameter evaluate the hash only once, like the Python :class:`dict`.
 This results in a performance gain.
+* Python :term:`garbage collection` (reclaiming objects forming reference cycles that are otherwise unreachable) is supported (see also :ref:`performance:memory usage`).
+* The :class:`LRUDict` instance is unhashable.
 * The callback is now executed outside the critical section of the code (where internal changes to the data structures are taking place).
 Newly evicted items are buffered, and a :meth:`~LRUDict.purge` method can optionally ensure that the buffer is cleared, although the code takes care of purging normally.
   This change reduces the likelihood that a misbehaving callback may crash the Python process.
+* Similarly, the :meth:`~object.__del__` of the key or value cannot be normally triggered inside the critical section.
 * The callback's exception is suppressed (more details in :ref:`introduction:caveats with callbacks`).
 * Assuming the protection of the :term:`global interpreter lock`, the methods